No charges after police probe alleged school sex assaults

 “They didn’t try their hardest,” Leehane said of the police investigation.

-Meanwhile, an external investigation into claims of abuse launched by Presentation officials in September is ongoing, though Principal Holly Elkins didn’t respond to a request for comment on this story about its status.
+Meanwhile, an external investigation into claims of abuse launched by Presentation officials in September is ongoing, though Principal Holly Elkins didn’t respond to a request for comment to the newspaper about its status.

-The school settled a lawsuit this month with one former student, Danielle Wood, who claimed she was sexually assaulted in 2004 by the school’s former theater director Jeff Hicks, according to an NBC Bay Area report.
+The school settled a lawsuit this month with one former student, Danielle Wood, who claimed she was sexually assaulted in 2004 by the school’s former theater director Jeff Hicks, according to a KNTV report.
 Wood was 15 at the time of the alleged assault.

 Sign up for Daily Newsletters